awsdocs/aws-systems-manager-user-guide/doc_source/run-command-version.md

 # Sending Commands that Use the Document Version Parameter<a name="run-command-version"></a>

-You can use the document\-version parameter to specify which version of an SSM document to use when the command executes\.
+You can use the document\-version parameter to specify which version of an SSM document to use when the command runs\.
 You can specify one of the following options for this parameter:
 + $DEFAULT
 + $LATEST
 + Version number

-If you execute commands by using the AWS CLI, then you must escape the first two options by using a backslash\.
+If you run commands by using the AWS CLI, then you must escape the first two options by using a backslash\.
 If you specify a version number, then you don't need to use the backslash\.
 For example:

 \-\-document\-version "\\$DEFAULT"